-Since 1997, The City has conducted the Annual Citizen Satisfaction Survey to understand and respond to the changing needs and expectations of Calgarians.
+Since 1997, The City has conducted an annual survey of Calgarians in the fall to understand and respond to the changing needs and expectations of Calgarians.
 The survey is done each fall to align with budgets and business planning.
 This helps The City understand what Calgarians want before planning for the future.